-Since Erlang R12B, a Bin does not need to consist of a whole number of bytes.
+A Bin does not need to consist of a whole number of bytes.

 A bitstring is a sequence of zero or more bits, where the number of bits does not need to be divisible by 8.
 If the number of bits is divisible by 8, the bitstring is also a binary.